acgetchell/mundus-atrox/src/background/stonehenge.md

 As if the stones themselves proclaim,
 The promise of life, the end of the game.
 >
-> So, on this day of resurrection and spring,
+> So, on this cycle of resurrection and spring,
 Let us gather at Stonehenge and sing,
 Songs of joy, of hope, and of love,
 And let the stones bless us from above.